namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 ---
 layout:		post
-title:		Using the Google Vision API for OCR in Swift
+title:		Using the Google Cloud Vision API for OCR in Swift
-summary:	Interacting with the Google Vision API to detect text bounding boxes in a Swift app
+summary:	A showcase of interacting with the Google Cloud Vision API to recognize text in the wild from within a Swift iOS application
 date:		2018-12-10 20-49-02
 categories:	swift ios app ml
 ---